raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-23- Reformer - The efficient Transformer.md

 From above figure, for example during backward pass to calculate gradient of **S** we need to have access to output Z, input X and gradient of Z. So values of Z and X have to be saved somewhere to successfully perform backward propagation.
 Same problem would occur with calculating other gradients too.
-So we need to store activations like these for each and every layer and as length of input sequence increases then we cannot fit all these activations in a single GPU.
+So we need to store activations like these for each and every layer and as length of input sequence increases then we cannot fit all these activations on a single GPU.

 Do we really need to store all these intermediate activations in memory for backward pass?
 Can we recalculate these activations on fly during backward pass?
 If we can do this